reactjs/react.dev/src/content/reference/react-dom/server/renderToReadableStream.md

 }
 ```

-If an error occurs while rendering those components, React won't have any meaningful HTML to send to the client.
+If an error occurs while rendering those Components, React won't have any meaningful HTML to send to the client.
 Wrap your `renderToReadableStream` call in a `try...catch` to send a fallback HTML that doesn't rely on server rendering as the last resort:

 ```js {2,13-18}
 async function handler(request) {